-- Be dealt with by the Principal. - Follow the complaints procedure, including a panel hearing where applicable.
-Complaints against the Principal will: - Be dealt with by the Chair of the Trust Board. - Follow the complaints procedure, including a panel hearing where applicable.
-Complaints against trustees will: - Be made in writing to the Governor Professional, who will arrange for them to be heard. - Be dealt with by the Chair of the Trust Board. - Involve a panel hearing where applicable.
+- Be dealt with by the headteacher. - Follow the complaints procedure, including a panel hearing where applicable.

+Complaints against a headteacher will:

+- Be dealt with by the chair of trustees. - Follow the complaints procedure, including a panel hearing where applicable.

+Complaints against trustees will:

+- Be made in writing to the clerk, who will arrange for them to be heard. - Be dealt with by the chair of trustees. - Potentially involve escalation to conduct an investigation this will be handled by the CEO. - Involve a panel hearing where applicable.

-Complaints against the Chair of the Trust Board will:
+Complaints against the chair of trustees will:

-• Be made in writing to the Governor Professional, who will determine the most appropriate course of action dependent on the nature of the complaint.
+Be made in writing to the clerk, who will determine the most appropriate course of action dependent on the nature of the complaint.